kuritaka/kuritaka/README.md

 # I'm Takaaki Kurihara.
 Please call me Taka.

-- I'm IT Infrastracture Engineer in Japan.
+- I'm IT Infrastracture Engineer in Japan
-- Server/Network/Storage at Trading Systems | Low Latency
+- Working at Trading Systems | Low Latency
+- 15+ years of experience in Linux, Windows, Networking, and Storage.
+- 15+ years of experience in designing, building and maintaining a highly reliable infrastructure

 ## How to reach me
 - Linkedin: https://www.linkedin.com/in/takaaki-kurihara/